tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - here, they describe a subset of human memory T<sub>H2</sub> cells confined to atopic (hypersensitivity reaction occurs in part of body not in contact with allergen) individuals that includes all allergen-specific T<sub>H2</sub> cells, denoted as T<sub>H2A</sub> cells, characterized by co-expression of CRTH2, CD49d, and CD161 and exhibit numerous functional attributes distinct from conventional T<sub>H2</sub> cells
  - transcriptome analysis reveals distinct pathway in initiation of pathogenic responses to allergen
  - elimination of these cells is indicative of clinical responses induced by immunotherapy
+# Association between immune-related adverse events and clinical outcomes to programmed cell death protein 1/programmed death ligand 1 blockade in SCLC
+ - ~40% of 183 patients with ICB had irAE(s)
+ - median time of onset to first irAE: 24 days (IQR 14-55 days)
+ - median progression free and overall survivals longer in iraE group than non-irAE group
 # Association between immune-related side effects and efficacy and benefit of immune checkpoint inhibitors - a systemic review and meta-analysis
 ## Highlights
  - association between irAEs and clinical benefit across all solid tumors regardless of ICI type